futurewei-cloud/chogori-platform/docs/design/K2_BASIC_CONCEPTS.md

 ## SKVRecord
 In our API, keys and data are not specified explicitly.
 Instead, the user specifies a set of fields with a schema.
 The combination of these two is an `SKVRecord`.

-The SKVRecord designates a set of fields as the `partitionKey`, and a set of fields as the `rangeKey`.
+The `schema` associated with an `SKVRecord` designates a subset of the fields as the `partitionKey`, and a subset of fields as the `rangeKey`.
 Data will be placed on a given partition based on the `partitionKey` of the record.
-The `rangeKey` allows records with identical `partitionKey` to be placed adjacent in memory on the same partiiton in order to allow for very efficient bulk retrieval (see reading multiple records below).
+The `rangeKey` allows records with identical `partitionKey` to be placed adjacent in memory on the same partition in order to allow for very efficient bulk retrieval (see reading multiple records below).

 ### Reading single record
 In order to read data, you need to specify enough of the SKVRecord to identify the record in the system.
 That means that you have to supply values for all fields of both the `partitionKey` and the `rangeKey`.